johntao/blog-2025/src/content/default/hello-word-technical-part.md

 These are all good options if I have the following requirements:

-- users require query arbitrary history data multiple times, and the result needs to be idempotent
+- users require querying arbitrary history data multiple times, and the result needs to be idempotent
-  - which is not the case, I run the script in daily basis, and keep all the records in one place
+  - which is not the case.
+I run the script on a daily basis, and keep all the records in one place
-  - i.e. NO need to concern about querying or idempotence
+  - i.e. NO need to worry about querying or idempotence
-- users require to track detailed modification such as words deletion or file removal
+- users require tracking detailed modifications such as word deletion or file removal
-  - in my case, I count addition exclusively
+  - in my case, I count additions exclusively

-Things get clearer once I made up my mind to set the scope of this project to minimum.
+Things got clearer once I decided to keep the project scope minimal.

-LLM also helps on implementing best practice in a text-based data store system, we could explore
-the idea in another article.
+LLM also helped with implementing best practices in a text-based data store system.
+We could explore the idea in another article.

 ### Failed To Deliver Simple Solution

-This one is debatable, I felt like giving accurate prompts should help LLM better solution.
+This one is debatable.
+I thought giving accurate prompts would help the LLM deliver simpler solutions.

-Also, I felt like simplicity is somehow an aesthetic take.
+But maybe simplicity is just a matter of taste.

-Cannot tell if it was me being grumpy or LLM failed to express minimalism 😓
+Can't tell if it was me being grumpy or LLM failed to express minimalism 😓

 ### Repeating Themselves For The Same Mistake

-This one is hilarious and interesting in the same time.
+This one is hilarious and interesting at the same time.

-I observed LLM making the same mistake and then immediately correct themselves in the same
+I saw the LLM make the same mistake and then immediately correct itself—twice in the same response!
-response twice! (same question and behavior happened on different LLM, each happened once)
+(This happened with two different LLMs, once each.)

-I cannot tell if there's another thread to monitor the response, and correct themselves
-dynamically during a response.
+I cannot tell if there's another thread to monitor the response and correct themselves dynamically during a response.

-If not, it would be ridiculous if LLM already knew the answer, and still deliberately
-threw out a wrong answer first 🤣🤣
+If not, it would be ridiculous if LLM already knew the answer, and still deliberately threw out a wrong answer first 🤣🤣

+## **End Of The Article**

+Enough words for me today 😮‍💨

+It turns out skipping all technical/syntax explanations can still be really lengthy!

+Hope you learned a thing or two here.
+See you in the next one 🤓